acestream/ace-network-docs/docs/library/usage.md

 ## Investors and traders

-Understanding the limitations of the centralised Internet and the relevance of a solution covering 50 times the bandwidth deficit (over 100,000 Tbit/s) to meet the real needs of Internet users and the media market as a whole.
+Understanding the limitations of the centralised technologies and the relevance of a solution covering a 100-fold shortage of Internet bandwidth to meet the real needs of Internet users and the media market as a whole.

 Who prefers to invest in already working solutions and existing projects with a long history of development.